StarlaneStudios/react-router-tree/README.md

 Folders named `@` will map to the index page of the parent directory.

-### Nested pages
+### Parent pages

-You can add a nested route by making a folder named `_` anywhere in your file tree.
-Nested pages are responsible for placing an `<Outlet />` where child routes will be rendered.
-Routes can be nested any number of times, each rendering in its closest parent outlet.
+You can add a parent pages by making a folder named `_` anywhere in your file tree.
+Parent pages are responsible for placing an `<Outlet />` where child routes will be rendered.
+Routes can be parented any number of times, each rendering in its closest parent outlet.

 Visual example:
 ```